How To Hold A Bowling Ball

 The Arm

 In addition, the shoulder joint should always remain relaxed and loose.
-This allows the arm to move freely and easily, without any unnecessary tension.
+This allows the arm to move freely and easily without any unnecessary tension.

 The Hand